 Today, ZSL’s Indonesia Programme has expanded to work more broadly on tiger habitat conservation, anti-poaching patrols and ecological surveys using the Spatial Monitoring and Reporting Tool (SMART), as well as community engagement to improve the livelihoods of local people.

-ZSL and partners are working with the Government of South Sumatra to pilot a scalable and replicable model for sustainable landscape management.
+ZSL and partners are working with the Government of South Sumatra to pilot a scalable, replicable model for sustainable landscape management.
 KELOLA Sendang is a public-private-people partnership that aims to address the challenges of deforestation, peatland degradation, wildfires, and associated climate impacts, while supporting green growth and biodiversity conservation.

 As part of the project, SPOTT informs and facilitates dialogue between companies and their buyers and financiers, which supports the delivery of corporate sustainability commitments.
 This approach can support the implementation of best practice and green growth opportunities across the South Sumatra landscape, Indonesia, and beyond.